thehxdev/ssc/README.md

 > error/event handling.
 In order to use Shadowsocks, checkout
 > [shadowsocks-rust](https://github.com/shadowsocks/shadowsocks-rust).

+## Unique features
+- No malloc/free (at least for now).
+All memory is managed by a single Arena and some Pool allocators.
+EVERY allocation, IS reusabel thanks to pool allocators.
+This keeps memory usage low and avoids memory fragmentation.

+- The config is a single `.c` file that compiles to a `.so` (on unix) or `.dll` (on windows) and loaded on runtime.

+- Unity Build!
+Build the project with JUST the C compiler and a single command.

 ## Build
 SSC dependes on these projects:
-- LibUV: as event loop implementation
+- LibUV: As event loop implementation
-- OpenSSL: used for encryption/decryption
+- OpenSSL: For encryption/decryption
-- BLAKE3: used for sub-key derivation with random salt
+- BLAKE3: For sub-key derivation with random salt

 To build all dependencies, run [`build-deps.bash`](build-deps.bash) script in project's root directory.
 This script will install dependencies to `_deps`